-Canva is a useful graphic design platform used to create branded social media graphics, presentations, posters, flyers and other visual content.
+Canva is a useful graphic design platform to create branded social media graphics, presentations, posters, flyers and other visual content.
 The basic version is free to use, with additional paid plans available.
 Eligible non-profit organizations can also apply for a free version of Canva’s premium features.
 Eligibility varies from country to country—see if your chapter entity qualifies for the free version of Canva Pro.
 Choose the right plan for your chapter here!

 - Be respectful.
 Respect your audience, colleagues and members.
 Take care not to engage in any conduct that would not be acceptable in the workplace.